ramani-maps/ramani-maps/README.md

 The map will now appear in your app!

+NOTE: you can get a free API key [here with MapTiler](https://cloud.maptiler.com/account/keys).

 ## Temporary fork

 In order for our more advanced interactive annotations to work, we had to